LampSteven17/AppleSnowLeopard---Firmware-Technique/README.md

 **DISCLAIMER** - FOR EDUCATIONAL PURPOSES ONLY

 ITEMS NEEDED:
-Target MAC running OSX 10.6
+Target MAC running OSX 10.6,
-Secondary MAC UNLOCKED WITH FULL ADMIN PRIVELEGES on at least 1 account Brute forcing program in case of locked firmware password.
+Secondary MAC UNLOCKED WITH FULL ADMIN PRIVELEGES on at least 1 account, Brute forcing program in case of locked firmware password.

 Steps for replication: